 Because Chicago was also a stronghold of the mercantile and political interests most dramatically opposed to the Socialist Party, the city frequently served as a pressure cooker for the nation's economic and ideological tension.
 That tension boiled over in incidents like the 1886 Haymarket Riot, the 1894 Pullman Strike and the 1919 Race Riots and continues to dictate the terms of engagement for contemporary protest movements and labor disputes.

-In this first comprehensive history of Socialism in the Windy City, author Joseph Rulli examines these major events through the largely unchronicled lives of the Chicago citizens who experienced them, from centennial garment workers to millennials with megaphones.
+In this first comprehensive history of Socialism in the Windy City, I examine these major events through the largely unchronicled lives of the Chicago citizens who experienced them, from centennial garment workers to millennials with megaphones.

 The Chicago Haymarket Affair

 On May 4, 1886, a bomb exploded during a labor demonstration near Haymarket Square.
 The ensuing gunfire and chaos brought a grisly end to what began as peaceful support for an eight-hour workday and led to the trial and execution of rally organizers.
 The incident also drew irrevocable attention to a conversation about workers rights and the role of law enforcement that continues today.
-In this guide to the key moments and sites of one of Chicago s most confusing and chaotic events, author Joseph Anthony Rulli aims to establish a clearer understanding of its historical significance."
+In this guide to the key moments and sites of one of Chicago s most confusing and chaotic events, I aim to establish a clearer understanding of its historical significance.